 The Baccus Rock Bar in Calle de las Mercedes is a music bar that presents live bands at the weekends.
 The huge sound system pumps out classic rock music and they offer an exciting mix of live music and themed party nights.
 The bar has wonderful views of the Mediterranean and is popular with the middle aged Spanish crowd, although they are most welcoming to tourists and expat locals who enjoy a night of foot-stomping progressive rock.

-Tina's Pub opened during the tourist boom of the 1960s (formerly known as Sheila's Bar) and it is one of the most popular with the tourists.
+New Tina's Bar opened during the tourist boom of the 1960s (formerly known as Sheila's Bar) and this small bar, still in the original building is popular with tourists.
 Offering all the usual bottled and draught beers, cocktails, alcopops and shots, Tina's attracts a younger crowd and is particularly busy over the weekends.

 There are several bars situated in the centre of the town that offer live music and karaoke and one of these is Branigans Irish Pub in Avenida Palma de Mallorca (behind Matahambre).
 This spacious bar offers all the sporting events on several large screens and they also offer music videos, pool tables.